SSG MICHAEL MONTANGE

-Now medically retired, Michael runs his own charity called From the Brink Fishing, which takes Veterans and first responders fishing to establish a community and decrease stress.
-Michael currently operates the organization himself, which takes a toll on his physical and mental wellbeing.
-He believes a specially adapted custom Homes For Our Troops home will significantly reduce the obstacles he faces within his home, giving him more energy to put into this endeavor.
-In his current home, it is difficult for Michael to access the bathroom in his wheelchair because the doorways are too narrow.
-He often risks injuring himself when trying to reach the cabinets and appliances in his kitchen.
-A bathroom with a roll-in shower, and a kitchen with pull-down shelves will make it easier for Michael to bathe and prepare meals for himself.
+Now medically retired, Michael has taken up golfing using a SoloRider and hopes to teach others with injuries how to play.
+He is also a certified diver.
+His specially adapted custom Homes For Our Troops home significantly reduces the obstacles he faces within his home, giving him more energy to put into these endeavors.
+In his previous home, it was difficult for Michael to access the bathroom in his wheelchair because the doorways were too narrow.
+He often risked injuring himself when trying to reach the cabinets and appliances in his kitchen.
+A bathroom with a roll-in shower, and a kitchen with pull-down shelves make it easier for Michael to bathe and prepare meals for himself.

-The new home will provide a stable and secure environment for Michael and his newlywed wife, Cami Sue as they start their life together.
-Not having the everyday stress of dealing with a non-accessible home will also allow him to spend more quality time with his two children, April and Chase.
+The home provides a stable and secure environment for Michael and his wife, Cami Sue.
+Not having the everyday stress of dealing with a non-accessible home enables him to spend more quality time with his two children, April and Chase.

-Michael grew up in Michigan, but his love of boating and fishing drew him to Florida where he plans to build his home.
+Michael grew up in Michigan, but his love of boating and fishing drew him to Florida where he had his HFOT home built.

-Michael is appreciative to HFOT’s donors and supporters who will contribute to the building of his HFOT home.
-“This home will open a whole new avenue of how my everyday life can be,” he says.
+Michael is appreciative of HFOT’s donors and supporters who contributed to the building of his HFOT home.
+“This home improves my everyday life,” he says.